karunaket/karunaket/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring web and gave dev ideas and quick hacks.
-- 🎓 &nbsp; Waiting for the result of Study In India(SII) Scholorship.
+- 🎓 &nbsp; Studying Computer Science and Engineering (CSE) in Kpr Institute of Engineering and Technology.
+Coimbatore, Tamil Nadu
 - 🌱 &nbsp; Learning web dev.
 - 📖 &nbsp; Highly interested in Astronomy too so reading a great book by Stephen Hawking, A Brief History of Time.